 Start Valentine’s Day with a grateful heart.
 Use the day as inspiration for your students to pour their hearts out with gratitude-filled hearts for their classmates.

 Why not ask your students to think about something they’re grateful for that another student has done?

 “I loved it when Sarah helped me with reading last week!”

-Ask each student to write one thing they’re grateful for on a heart from our Share the Love – Gratitude Love Heart template and display them on your wall with our Start Each Day With a Grateful Heart – Gratitude Quote Poster.
+Ask each student to write one thing they’re grateful for on a heart shape, and display them on your wall to create a classroom gratitude wall that’s brimming with love!